huggingface/datasets/datasets/sem_eval_2018_task_1/README.md

 ### Data Instances

-An example from the dataset is:
+An example from the `subtask5.english` config is:

 ```
 {'ID': '2017-En-21441',